 In addition, some urged the commission to look beyond the recommendations of local officials who have been vocal in their support for the Hard Rock proposal.<\/p>\n

-\nI would like to see some new blood brought in to this town,\u201d<\/strong> Tom Harbaugh wrote. \u201cI\u2019m sure you have the ability to look at all the developments that are going on in this town.
+I would like to see some new blood brought in to this town,\u201d<\/strong> Tom Harbaugh wrote. \u201cI\u2019m sure you have the ability to look at all the developments that are going on in this town.
 If you notice nothing happens unless it benefits the Gibson or the Holman (families).
-We would like some new blood in our town.\u201d<\/strong><\/p>\n<\/blockquote>\nSeveral smoke-free gaming advocates also took advantage of the comment period to call for the casino to be completely smoke-free.<\/p>\n
+We would like some new blood in our town.\u201d<\/strong><\/p>\n<\/blockquote>\n

 Tobacco Free Vigo and others noted that the applications seem to comply with Terre Haute\u2019s indoor smoking ban.
 But some plan to offer an outdoor smoking lounge that, they say, still may cause harm to workers.<\/p>\n